Rudiak01/Wooclap-Bot-Spammer/README.md

+# WARNING

+Wooclap changes regularly css classes which can cause the bot to stop working, open an issue so i can fix the bot

 # Wooclap-Bot-Spammer

 Wooclap spamming tool allows you to spam a wooclap poll with a large number of users or emojis and spam answers.